Colloquium: Quantum anomalous Hall effect: Magnetically Doped TIs

-The axion insulator terminology is sometimes used in the literature to refer to 3D bulk insulating systems with the axion parameter $\theta$ quantized to be $\pi$ by certain crystalline symmetries \cite{essin2009magnetoelectric,turner2012quantized,varnava2018surfaces}.
-The axion insulator defined here with the TME effect is a special example case that requires not only an insulating bulk but also insulating surfaces and hinges.
-The essential feature of the axion insulators is its surface half QH effect, but metallic modes may exist on certain surfaces or hinges of a finite sample in this more broad definition.
-This has led to theoretical proposals of high-order topology in axion insulators \cite{xu2019higher,zhang2020mobius,wieder2018axion,yue2019symmetry,varnava2018surfaces,chen2021using}, in which metallic modes exist at the hinges of finite samples.
+\addCXL{The essential feature of axion insulator is the surface half QH effect, but metallic modes may exist on certain surfaces or hinges of a finite sample in a more broad definition once its bulk $\theta$ value is quantized. } This has led to theoretical proposals of high-order topology in axion insulators \cite{xu2019higher,zhang2020mobius,wieder2018axion,yue2019symmetry,varnava2018surfaces,chen2021using,varnava2021controllable}, in which metallic modes exist at the hinges of finite samples.
 The critical behaviors for the transition from a 3D axion insulator with high-order topology to a trivial insulator have also been theoretically studied \cite{song2021delocalization,li2021critical}.
-Experimentally, the one semicircle behavior of the $(\sigma_{xx},\sigma_{xy})$ flow diagram observed in thick QAH samples \cite{grauer2017scaling,fijalkowski2021any} is consistent with the scaling behavior of surface half QH effect \cite{nomura2011surface} if one assumes that the phase transitions on the two surfaces occur simultaneously.
-Thick QAH systems can be regarded as axion insulators in a broad context.
-However, the presence of the metallic (chiral or non-chiral) modes at the side surfaces in thick QAH systems will prevent the observation of the TME effect.
-In the next subsection, we will discuss the scaling behaviors and global phase diagram of the QAH effect in magnetically doped TIs.
+Experimentally, the one semicircle behavior of the $(\sigma_{xx},\sigma_{xy})$ flow diagram observed in thick QAH samples \cite{grauer2017scaling,fijalkowski2021any} is consistent with the scaling behavior of a surface half QH effect \cite{nomura2011surface} if one assumes that the phase transitions on the two surfaces occur simultaneously.